 8. Remember - Thanksgiving is once a year!
-The post-dinner guilt is not allowed ... even if you do need to borrow Phoebe's maternity pants afterwards.
+The post-dinner guilt is not allowed ... even if you do need to borrow my maternity pants afterwards.
 But seriously, I honestly think the guilt is worse for you than that extra slice of pumpkin pie.
 Just know that one day of extra indulgence isn't going to offset your normal, healthy lifestyle.
 So don't sweat it if you go a little overboard.
 Tomorrow's a new day and you can start it out with some lemon water, a workout, and a healthy breakfast, and you'll feel good as new!

-And lastly, I just want to tell you that I'm so SO grateful for each and every one of YOU.
+On Thanksgiving and everyday, I just want to tell you that I'm so SO grateful for each and every one of YOU.
 Your support, encouragement, sweet comments, and messages make my day every time.
 I feel so lucky to be able to share my passion with you and am thankful for your support today, and always!

 July 28th, 2016

 Lindsay is a Holistic Nutritionist who lives for a great meal, a beautiful farmers market, daily matcha lattes, and homemade chocolate chip cookies.
 Weeknight Bite is Lindsay's happy place where her nutrition practice, simple recipes, and wellness tips come together to inspire you to live a healthy, balanced life.